 To fulfill this mission, the Program will provide students with a rigorous, comprehensive curriculum that includes:

-1. A diverse clinical experience that fosters interdisciplinary relationships
+1. A diverse clinical experience that fosters interprofessional relationships

 2. Relevant research opportunities that encourage critical thinking and contribute to the knowledge base of the profession